Wogrim/Python-Notes/readme.md

 ## sequence functions

-these work on lists, tuples, strings, and maybe dictionaries?
+these work on lists, tuples, strings, and dictionaries (gives the keys)

 get the number of elements in the sequence
 ```